urql-graphql/urql/docs/graphcache/custom-updates.md

 will be applied immediately.
 This is a great solution to reduce the waiting time for the user.

 > Note that an optimistic response is meant to be a temporary update to an entity until the server responds to your mutation.
-> This means that what you return here should reflect the shape of what the server would return.
+> This means that what you return here should reflect the shape of what the server will return.

 This technique is often used with one-off mutations that are assumed to succeed, like starring a repository, or liking a tweet.
 In such cases it's often desirable to make the interaction feel